thoughtspot/thoughtspot.github.io/_release/notes.md

 To configure the email protocols necessary for onboarding, the administrator must also specify the onboarding configuration for the cluster.
 See the reference information for the [tscli onboarding command]({{ site.baseurl }}/reference/tscli-command-ref.html#tscli-onboarding).

+### ThoughtSpot Management Console
+The Management Console is now available in beta.
+This new feature allows administrators to manage and monitor ThoughtSpot clusters.
+To enable it, contact ThoughtSpot Support.
+For more information, see [About Management Console]({{ site.baseurl }}/admin/setup/intro.html#about-management-console).

 ### Mandatory user emails

 In this release, all users must have a valid email in ThoughtSpot.
 Before this release, the email field was not mandatory.
 See changes to [Create a user through the interface]({{ site.baseurl }}/admin/users-groups/add-user.html#create-a-user-through-the-interface).
 To make bulk updates to emails, see [Configure LDAP for Active Directory]({{ site.baseurl }}admin/setup/LDAP-config-AD.html).